 #4 Don’t Use Question As An Answer

 Solution: Forget this irrational approach, and never use it again.
-If a customer asks you a question, offer the extended answer.
+If a customer asks you a question, offer an extended answer.
 Don’t make any pauses and keep the initiative of the conversation with putting the next question.

 #5 Put Away Familiarity and Aggressiveness